emericg/WatchFlower/docs/ropot-ble-api.md

 ### Data structure

-The data is encoded in little-endian byte order.
+Bluetooth payload data typically uses little-endian byte order.
 This means that the data is represented with the least significant byte first.

 To understand multi-byte integer representation, you can read the [endianness](https://en.wikipedia.org/wiki/Endianness) Wikipedia page.

 ## Services, characteristics and handles

-The name advertised by the device is `ropot`
+The name advertised by the device is `ropot`.

 ##### Generic access (UUID 00001800-0000-1000-8000-00805f9b34fb)